starlake-ai/starlake/src/main/python/starlake-airflow/README.md

 | **dataproc_worker_disk_size**    | int  | the optional worker disk size (`1024` by default)                    |
 | **dataproc_num_workers**         | int  | the optional number of workers (`4` by default)                      |

-All of these options will be used by default if no **StarlakeDataprocClusterConfig** was defined when instantiating **StarlakeDataprocCluster** or if the latter was not defined when instantiating **AirflowStarlakeDataprocJob**.
+All of these options will be used by default if no **StarlakeDataprocClusterConfig** was defined when instantiating **StarlakeDataprocCluster** or if the latter was not defined when instantiating **StarlakeAirflowDataprocJob**.

 #### Dataproc Job configuration